locationtech/geomesa/docs/user/process.rst

 features    The feature set on which to query.
 Can be a raw text input, reference to a remote URL, a subquery or a vector layer. statString  Stat string indicating which stats to instantiate.
 More info here :ref:`statString`. encode      Return the values encoded as json.
 Must be ``true`` or ``false``; empty values will not work. properties  The properties / transforms to apply before gathering stats.
-More info here :ref:`transformationsAndProjections`.
 ==========  ===========

 .. _statString: